What is the definition of admission?

 Can schools use their local immunization registry to verify COVID-19 vaccination status of staff?

-Schools cannot access the local Immunization Information System (California Immunization Registry [CAIR2], Healthy Futures [RIDE], San Diego Immunization Registry [SDIR]) to check the COVID-19 vaccination status of their staff.
-The recent public health order encouraging school staff to get vaccinated against COVID-19 does not change this.
+Schools cannot access the local Immunization Information System (California Immunization Registry [CAIR2] or Healthy Futures [RIDE]) to check the COVID-19 vaccination status of their staff.
 CDPH would urge you to consult with your Counsel and to review HSC 120440, in particular subdivision (d).

 Individuals can obtain their vaccination records by providing: